thinkassembly/c_2_rust_sqlite/README.md

 Start looking over the source and see what files I can remove to help clarify the structure.
 A bit of an iterative process since I want to automate and document what I remove.

+This process is a bit iterative.

+start using coan to remove preprocessor directives. coan doesn't seem to like #line pragmas so search for everywhere they are emitted and removed the code emmitting them.